joliva/XChatterPi/README.md

 # XChatterPi
 A flexible Audio Servo Controller for talking props (skulls, animals, etc.)

-Originally developed as XChatterPi by Mike McGurrin (https://github.com/ViennaMike/ChatterPi) Enhanced with cross-platform support by John Oliva
+Originally developed as ChatterPi by Mike McGurrin (https://github.com/ViennaMike/ChatterPi) Enhanced with cross-platform support by John Oliva

 XChatterPi now runs on: